toddbelloseattlecolleges/AD430Fall2016/UI.md

 ###Main Windows

 ####Signup/Login Page
-- [ ] Allow users to sign in with microsoft account, or create a microsoft account, then proceed to Main Page.
+- [ ] Allow users to sign in with Microsoft account, or create a Microsoft account, then proceed to Main Page.

 ####Main Page (Hard of Hearing)
 - [ ] Has 3 buttons (NLP, Video, Physical)